DAVIDS4A/Doctor-Winter/README.md

 Symptom-Based Diagnosis: Users input their symptoms to receive accurate illness identification.
 Consideration of Personal Factors: Age, allergies, and current medications are taken into account for tailored diagnosis recommendations.
 Specific Medication Suggestions: Doctor Winter offers precise medication suggestions for diagnosed illnesses.
-# Overview

-This program calculates public transport routes between stations based on predefined schedules and stops.
 # Prerequisites

 •	Prolog installed on your system.
 Download Prolog